June 4, 2010

 Just how many more jobs should we let Big Oil destroy?
 Workers who depend on the Gulf have seen their livelihood disappear.
 How many more catastrophes would it take to convince Governor Jindal and Senator Vitter to stand up to Big Oil and support industries that will employ people without destroying their state?

 Fishing and shrimping boats are now all either docked or in service to BP to clean up its mess.
 Tar balls are appearing on more beaches daily.
-The spill has affected an estimated 13,000 commercial licensed fishermen in Louisiana, not including deckhands and crew, according to the Louisiana State Department of Wildlife and Fisheries.
+The Associated Press reports that "the spill has affected an estimated 13,000 commercial licensed fishermen in Louisiana, not including deckhands and crew, according to the Louisiana State Department of Wildlife and Fisheries."

 Of course Gulf residents need jobs and their livelihoods back.
 But you just have to see a few oil-drenched birds or smell the sickening fumes to know that allowing more drilling in the region isn't a healthy choice.